jcsambangi/bme590final/README.md

 ## Quirks

-1) This project does not download the data onto the computer, so once the data is put into the database, it cannot be retrieved.
+1) This project does not download the data onto the computer, but simply puts the data into the database.
+Once the data is put in the database, it cannot be retrieved.
 2) If a time stamp from a new set of data is older than the newest time stamp stored, it won't store the new data.
 The database stores data chronologically.